axis80/quilt/packages/react-form/README.md

 const field = useField(config, validationDependencies);
 ```

+###### Parameters:

-`config` - The default value of the input, or a configuration object specifying both the value and validation config.
+- `config`, The default value of the input, or a configuration object specifying both the value and validation config.
-`validationDependencies` - An array of values for determining when to regenerate the field's validation callbacks.
-Anyalue that is referenced by a validator other than those passed into it should be included.
+- `validationDependencies`, An optional array of values for determining when to regenerate the field's validation callbacks.
+Any value that is referenced by a validator other than those passed into it should be included.

+###### Return value:

-`returns` - A `Field` object representing the state of your input.
+A `Field` object representing the state of your input.
 It also includes functions to manipulate that state.
 Generally,ou will want to pass these callbacks down to the component or components representing your input.

 ##### Examples